Stonington mansion: Government House

 At the Federation of Australia in 1901 Melbourne became the location of government, and Government House, Melbourne became the home of the Governor-General and Stonnington Mansion was leased by the Victorian Government as a home for the Governor of Victoria in 1901, before eventually being purchased by the state, along with all its contents, in 1928.
 The house was maintained as Victoria's Government House until 1931.
 During that time the house hosted many famous guests, including Dame Nellie Melba, the Duke and Duchess of York (later King George VI and Queen Elizabeth), the Prince of Wales (later King Edward VIII), Lord and Lady Baden-Powell, Lord Kitchener, Sir John Monash, Sir Keith Murdoch, and Ernest Shackleton.

-In 1925 Christopher Rous, the nine-year-old son of the then Governor the Earl of Stradbroke, died of leukaemia in the house and was buried in the grounds.
+Christopher Rous, who died in 1925 at age nine, is buried in the grounds.
+He died of leukaemia in the house when his father, the Earl of Stradbroke, was Governor of Victoria.
 His ghost is reputed to still haunt the house.